apache/spark/docs/monitoring.md

 incomplete attempt or the final successful attempt.

 2. Incomplete applications are only updated intermittently.
-The time between updates is defined by both the interval between checks for changed files (`spark.history.fs.update.interval`) and the window between checks for updated loaded applications (`spark.history.cache.window`).
+The time between updates is defined by the interval between checks for changed files (`spark.history.fs.update.interval`).
-On larger clusters the update interval and the cache window may be set to large values.
+On larger clusters the update interval may be set to large values.
 The way to view a running application is actually to view its own web UI.

 3. Applications which exited without registering themselves as completed will be listed